ispc/ispc/docs/ispc_for_gen.rst

 in GPU registers, and in the case when number of variables exceeds the number of registers, time-costly ``register spill`` occurs.

-Intel GPU register file size is 128x8x32bit.
-Each 32-bit varying value takes 8x32bit in SIMD-8, and 16x32bit in SIMD-16.
+For example, Intel(R) Gen9 register file size is 128x8x32bit.
+Each 32-bit
+varying value takes 8x32bit in SIMD-8, and 16x32bit in SIMD-16.

 To reduce number of local variables you can follow these simple rules: